achtnullzwei/Doorman/docs/en/order.md

 # Get your own Doorman <Badge v-if="status.status !== 'error' && available_units >= 0" :type="availability_class" :text="availability_text" @click="openManagement" />

-Interested in a ready-to-use solution?
-I offer fully assembled Doorman S3 units with the [Doorman Firmware](guide/firmware/installation) pre-installed — ready for seamless integration with Home Assistant.
+As part of this open-source, community-driven project, I occasionally make fully assembled Doorman S3 hardware available with the [Doorman Firmware](guide/firmware/installation) pre-installed — ready for seamless integration with Home Assistant.

 :::tip PLEASE NOTE
-This is **not an official or certified product**.
-It is the result of a reverse engineering effort and is provided **as-is**, with **no guarantee of compatibility, safety, or functionality**.
+This is **not an official, commercial or certified product**.
+The Doorman hardware and firmware are the result of a reverse-engineering effort and are provided as-is, with **no guarantees regarding safety, reliability, or compatibility**.

+This page does **not** constitute a shop, sale, or checkout process.
-**This is not a purchase or checkout** — it's a non-binding inquiry to help me gauge interest and manage requests efficiently.
+Submitting the form below is a **non-binding expression of interest** only, intended to help gauge demand and manage requests.
 :::

-To request a Doorman, simply fill out the form below.

-Once I receive your inquiry, I'll contact you if I have any questions.
+If you submit an inquiry, I may contact you if clarification is needed.
+Otherwise, you'll only hear from me if and when a unit becomes available.

-Otherwise, you'll only be notified when your Doorman is ready for shipment.
-Status updates are automated, so **please check your spam folder** if you don't hear from me within a month.
+Availability is limited and occurs **without a fixed schedule**.
+Any notifications are automated, so **please check your spam folder** if you don't hear back within a month.

 <div v-if="status.status == 'none' && available_units === 0" class="danger custom-block">
-    <p class="custom-block-title">OUT OF STOCK</p>
+    <p class="custom-block-title">CURRENTLY UNAVAILABLE</p>
     <p v-html="availability_time_text"></p>
     <p>You can send your inquiry anyway, and I'll make sure to reserve one for you as soon as they arrive.</p>
 </div>